2ND SUNDAY OF LENT: TRANSFIGURATION

 On the top of the mountain, the disciples Peter, James, and John experienced the transfiguration.
 Out of the cloud, they heard a lovely voice: “This is my son, the chosen one, Listen to Him.”
 Peter exclaimed: “It is wonderful for us to be here.”
-Peter wanted to stay on the mountain and wanted to build three tents there, away from all troubles and dangers.
-They wanted to stay up on the mountain, because they thought that by seeing the glorified Jesus, they had achieved holiness in life.
+Peter wanted to stay on the mountain and wanted to build three homes there, away from all troubles and dangers.
+They wanted to stay up on the mountain, because they thought that by seeing the glorified Jesus, they had achieved holiness in their lives.

 However, Jesus said we have to go back down from the mountain and face the realities of life.
 We all know the top of the mountain always feels good, very comfortable, safe, and secure; but to come down from the mountain is not very easy.
 It means we have to face our daily challenges and it is very risky to come down and live with ordinary people, to experience pain, suffering, sickness, and so on.
-Nobody wants to come down; everybody wants to always be on the “top place.”
+Nobody wants to come down; everybody wants to be on the “top place.”